 The company also has an inbuilt opportunity to market to the customer as there will presumably be a monthly contact through an invoice or charge note.
 There’s good evidence that not only does this way of working increase customer engagement but there is greater loyalty too.

 Who is it good for?

-The question however is whether the subscription model can be utilsed in other forms of business.
+The question, however, is whether the subscription model can be utilised in other forms of business.

 As we have seen the subscription model works well for software companies where the product is licenced for the customers’ use across the year.
-As an example Adobe have recently started offering their photography and video software through a SaaS model where subscribers pay a small amount for monthly access to the latest products.
+As an example, Adobe has recently started offering their photography and video software through a SaaS model where subscribers pay a small amount for monthly access to the latest products.

 Transactional goods are also suitable for this operational method.
 Wine clubs have proliferated and companies such as Laithwaites, Virgin and even brands like The Spectator have launched subscription services.

 Subscriptions shouldn’t be thought of as simply a B2C method of selling either.
 Any good that is used regularly could be sold this way.
 Imagine for instance a garage that regularly uses items such as degreaser, vinyl gloves and seat covers or a hairdresser using shampoos, conditioners and dyes getting a box delivered with all the essentials in every month.